Ruth Laredo: Recordings

-In 1967 Ruth Laredo recorded a well-received album of piano music by French composer Maurice Ravel, also renowned for music full of pianistic challenges.
+In 1967, Ruth Laredo recorded a well-received album of piano music by French composer Maurice Ravel, also renowned for music full of pianistic challenges.

-In 1970 Laredo made her famous premiere recordings of Scriabin's 10 sonatas on three LPs for Connoisseur Society (reissued in 1984 by Nonesuch Records on a three-LP box and in 1996 on a double CD).
+In 1970, Laredo made her famous premiere recordings of Scriabin's 10 sonatas on three LPs for Connoisseur Society (reissued in 1984 by Nonesuch Records on a three-LP box and in 1996 on a double CD).
 She made the recordings in St. Paul's Chapel at Columbia University, New York City, on a Baldwin SD-10 grand piano.
 The Scriabin LPs were released in a period where little of Scriabin's music was available, and Laredo's recordings led to his rising popularity in the US.
 "I was kind of a crusader for his music," said Laredo.

-From 1974 to 1981 followed Rachmaninoff's complete solo piano works on seven LPs for CBS Masterworks (reissued in 1993 by Sony Classical on five CDs), a project no pianist before had ever dared to undertake (at the same time the German-American pianist Michael Ponti also recorded the Scriabin and Rachmaninoff works).
+From 1974 to 1981, Laredo followed up with Rachmaninoff's complete solo piano works on seven LPs for CBS Masterworks (reissued in 1993 by Sony Classical on five CDs), a project no pianist before had ever dared to undertake (at the same time the German-American pianist Michael Ponti also recorded the Scriabin and Rachmaninoff works).
 At this time she was a relative rarity as a female piano soloist, particularly in the technically demanding and muscular works of Rachmaninoff.
 There were only a few others – Gina Bachauer, Myra Hess and later Alicia de Larrocha, for example.
 The New York Daily News baptised her now “America's First Lady of the Piano”, an appellation which was later used by many others.
 Laredo initially disliked this as she felt it was sexist: she wanted to be known as a pianist, not a “woman pianist” Later she relented and used the title herself in her book and on her website.